nicolasfauchereau/model_isotope/README.md

 Submitted to *Journal of Geophysical Research - Biogeosciences*, December 2013.

-It basically consists into an [IPython](www.ipython.org) notebook and a couple of csv files containing environmental parameters (Relative Humidity, Air Temperature, Atmospheric Pressure, Wind speed) as well as *observed* (derived by isotopic techniques) delta 18O values for Kauri (Agathis Australis) tree-rings.
+It basically consists of an [IPython](www.ipython.org) notebook and a couple of csv files containing environmental parameters (Relative Humidity, Air Temperature, Atmospheric Pressure, Wind speed) as well as *observed* (derived by isotopic techniques) delta 18O values for Kauri (Agathis Australis) tree-rings.

 ---